-The SEEMIG Migration Roundtable entitled 'Enhancing Datasets & Databases for Managing Migration Effects in South-East Europe' will be organized in Trento (Italy) on 7 May 2014.
+The SEE Migration Roundtable entitled 'Data system reform for Managing Migration Effects in South-East Europe' will be organized in Trento (Italy) on 7 May 2014.
 Roundtable will present SEEMIG findings related to the identified pitfalls and adequate actions to address the problems on enhancing datasets and databases to contribute to a process of better management of migration impact in Central-Eastern Europe in general and partner countries in particular.
 The roundtables aim at facilitating transnational dialogue of results between SEEMIG and other projects, actors operating in the SEE area and facing similar challenges as those tackled by SEEMIG.
-Further details coming soon.

 Surveying emigration - report on the first stage of the pilot study in Hungary and Serbia